Skip to content

 TANF cash assistance

-WIC for pregnant mothers, babies, and young children
+WIC for mothers and children

-WIC helps pregnant, breastfeeding, and postpartum mothers, infants, and young children with healthy foods, nutrition support, breastfeeding help, referrals, and an eWIC card.
-Georgia WIC says families can start through Gateway and can use the clinic and store locator.
+WIC helps pregnant, breastfeeding, and postpartum mothers, infants, and young children with food benefits, nutrition support, breastfeeding help, referrals, and an eWIC card.
+Georgia WIC says the eWIC card works at authorized WIC vendors across the state.
 Visit Georgia WIC or read the Georgia WIC guide.

-Housing and utility help
+Housing and utilities

-If you are homeless or close to it
+If you are homeless

 Be clear if you have children, are pregnant, are fleeing violence, have a disability, or have a court deadline.
 These facts may affect which referral is safest, but they do not guarantee a bed or payment.

-Rent help and eviction prevention
+Rent help and eviction

-Emergency rent help is usually local.
+Emergency rent help in Georgia is usually local.
 It may come from a city, county, church, nonprofit, Community Action agency, legal aid partner, or housing program.
 If you received eviction papers, contact legal aid right away.
-Rent assistance often runs out, opens and closes, or requires a current lease, income proof, landlord paperwork, and a notice of past-due rent.
+Rent assistance often runs out, opens and closes, or requires a lease, income proof, landlord paperwork, and a notice of past-due rent.

-Housing vouchers and waitlists
+Vouchers and waitlists

 LIHEAP utility help